kugurerdem/rugu.dev/content/english/blog/homelabbing_01/index.md

 ## Applications I Tried But Will Not Use

 Well, so far so good.
-I have talked about the applications I tried and liked quite a lot.
-But what about the ones I tried and decided not to continue with?
+I've shared my experiences with the applications that I tried and thoroughly enjoyed.
+But what about the ones that left a bad taste in my mouth and I ended up abandoning?

 Here are a few that I experimented with, and why I ended up not using them: